Find out more about our visual arts teachers below.

 Visual Arts

-I am an emerging interdisciplinary visual artist and fashion designer from Coquitlam, BC.
-I love patterns and colours and create art in a variety of mediums including painting, murals, clothing design, upcycling vintage, collage, textile sculpture, dance, film and photography through the brand I run called Pattern Nation.
-I have a BFA in visual art from Simon Fraser University (2016) and a degree in fashion design from Cape Town College of Fashion Design (2021).
-I have taught youth art workshops at ArtStarts in Vancouver, painted a mural with youth through “Painting with a Purpose” in Durban South Africa and shared Blobs, interactive play sculptures with youth in Durban (South Africa), London (United Kingdom), and Vancouver at the Museum of Vancouver, ArtStarts, Art in the Park (North Van), Poco Community Centre, Circles Festival and The Granville Promenade.
-I have shown my art and fashion designs at galleries and on runways locally and internationally since graduating from Riverside high school in Poco (2011).
+I have shown my art and fashion designs at galleries and on runways locally and internationally since graduating from Riverside High School in Port Coquitlam (2011).
 I believe in encouraging creative expression and individuality in my students.
 I have been told by the parent of a past student that “The creativity and initiative that you inspire and encourage have far-reaching effects while providing a welcoming, inclusive, fun and supportive environment.”
-I strive to create that type of experience for all my students while sharing with them tools with which to realize results and open doors in their imaginations.
-As a former student of Place des Arts Summer Fun! program, I am overjoyed to be teaching at this summer camp that inspired me as a young artist.
+I strive to create that type of experience for all my students while sharing with them tools with which to realize results and open doors to their imagination.
+As a former student of Place des Arts Summer Fun! program, I am overjoyed to be teaching at the very summer camp which inspired me as a young artist.

 Dan Severance